 - If the build fails or the app crashes with an error about your API key

-when you first run it, double check to make sure that you have provided the
+when you first run it, make sure that you have provided the

 keys required in the

 - If you are running the GooglePlaces demos, the iOS simulator window will show a list of Places Demos.